-These consequences can include problems with physical health, psychological health, and social stability; work; family; finances; legal issues and the breach of the person's belief and value systems.
+These consequences can include problems with physical health, psychological health, dual diagnosis, social stability; work; family; finances; legal issues and the breach of the person's belief and value systems.

-And just like diabetes, correct management and monitoring over a person's lifetime are important.
+And just like diabetes, correct management and monitoring over a person's lifetime are essential.

-Addiction involves having obsessive thoughts, experiencing compulsive behaviours and losing control.
+Addiction and Alcoholism involve having obsessive thoughts, experiencing compulsive behaviours and losing control.

 People can lose their jobs, leave school prematurely and disconnect from their dreams and hopes.

 This confuses people.
-They and their families can spend a lot of time going over things trying to find causes.
-Sometimes addiction can be linked with depression, anxiety or trauma; sometimes it's the very cause of these conditions and sometimes there is no apparent tipping point or event.
+They and their families can spend a lot of time reviewing things and finding causes.
+Sometimes Addiction can be linked with depression, anxiety or trauma; sometimes, it's the very cause of these conditions, and sometimes there is no obvious tipping point or event.

-Whatever the causes and the losses, people recover from addiction all the time.
+Whatever the causes and consequences, people can always recover from Addiction.